mtlynch/mtlynch.io/content/posts/tinypilot-redesign/index.md

 WebAgency estimated that the rebrand would require 30-40 billable hours over two to four weeks.
 Their hourly rate was $175, so we were looking at $5-7k for a new logo and branding.
 That was half my budget, so it was an easy call.

 Isaac warned that I was smaller than their other clients.
-Most of their customers had WebAgency on an expensive long-term retainer agreement.
+Most of their customers had WebAgency on expensive long-term retainer agreements.
 This project was so tightly-scoped that we could do it hourly, but there was a possibility that they'd have to pause my work occasionally if a retainer client needed more time.

 I didn't mind pausing the project for a week or two if things got busy.
 I was originally expecting the project to take two or three months, so a few extra weeks was nothing.